 Calorie laden, diet busting appetizers made with a mixture of ingredients that would normally raise equal parts eyebrow and bile.
 But during this, the most wonderful time of the year?
 Bacon and sweetened condensed milk rolled into a ball with a shot of Worcestershire sauce makes perfect sense.
 You betcha.
 For real.
 It’s delicious.

 Christmas Eve is my holiday at The Art of Doing Stuff homestead.
 I’ve hosted it for my family for the past 17 years or so and almost all of those have been a festival of appetizers.
 The only one who doesn’t quite understand the whole appetizers as a meal thing is my sister Pink Tool Belt.
 It confounds her.
 I believe it has to do with an unnatural fear of eating without cutlery which would also explain her history of being suspicious of pizza, corn on the cob and gum.

 I actually come from a long line of appetizer lovers, as most of us do.
 Our families’ most recent encounter with appetizers dates all the way back to 4 months ago when we celebrated Aunt Jean’s 103 rd birthday with a party. (you can read my Q&A with her on her 100th birthday here) Birthday parties become less important from the ages of 22-99.
 Those are the in between years.
 Once you hit 100 though, you look forward to every event that warrants the possibility of a surprise stripper showing up.
 Plus, cake.

-It was at that event, Aunt Jean’s birthday, that I was introduced to these Pinwheel Olive Melts.
+It was at that event, Aunt Jean’s birthday, that I was introduced to these Pinwheel appetizers with olives and cheese.
+Oh!
+And curry.
+And mayonnaise.
 Again with the slightly incongruent ingredients.